 The majority of people wanting to make major changes in their psyches and lives take a minimum of a year.

 We’ll both have a sense of when the end is near.
 The paradoxical truth of good therapy is that it’s sad to see it end and we have to part ways, as we’ve become very close in the process.
 It is through this closeness that the deepest change happens.

 What is your fee and do you take insurance?

-I am currently accepting two insurances, Presbyterian and Christus Health Plan.
+I am currently accepting Presbyterian, True Health, Molina, and Western Sky insurance.
 I am willing to provide invoices for other plans if you have out-of-network benefits.
 You can call your insurance company to inquire.
 It will be up to you to pay for your sessions and get reimbursed in that case.

-Be aware that using your insurance requires me to diagnose you with a mental disorder in order to prove “medical necessity,” and that your insurance company then has the right to dictate your treatment and cut off funds for it when it sees fit.
+Be aware that using your insurance requires me to diagnose you with a mental disorder in order to prove “medical necessity,” and gives them some control over the funding and terms of your treatment.